-Instructors: Agogino, Levine Also listed as: DEV ENG C200 Design, Evaluate, and Scale Development Technologies: Read Less [-] MEC ENG C201 Modeling and Simulation of Advanced Manufacturing Processes 3 Units Terms offered: Fall 2024, Spring 2024, Spring 2023 This course provides the student with a modern introduction to the basic industrial practices, modeling techniques, theoretical background, and computational methods to treat classical and cutting edge manufacturing processes in a coherent and self-consistent manner.
-Modeling and Simulation of Advanced Manufacturing Processes: Read More [+] Objectives & Outcomes Course Objectives: An introduction to modeling and simulation of modern manufacturing processes.
+Instructors: Agogino, Levine Also listed as: DEV ENG C200 MEC ENG C201 Modeling and Simulation of Advanced Manufacturing Processes 3 Units Terms offered: Fall 2025, Spring 2025, Fall 2024, Spring 2024 This course provides the student with a modern introduction to the basic industrial practices, modeling techniques, theoretical background, and computational methods to treat classical and cutting edge manufacturing processes in a coherent and self-consistent manner.
+Objectives & Outcomes Course Objectives: An introduction to modeling and simulation of modern manufacturing processes.
 Rules & Requirements Prerequisites: An undergraduate course in strength of materials or 122 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

+Instructor: Zohdi

-Instructor: Zohdi Also listed as: MAT SCI C286/NUC ENG C226 Modeling and Simulation of Advanced Manufacturing Processes: Read Less [-] MEC ENG C202 Computational Design of Multifunctional/Multiphysical Composite Materials 3 Units Terms offered: Spring 2012 The course is self-contained and is designed in an interdisciplinary manner for graduate students in engineering, materials science, physics, and applied mathematics who are interested in methods to accelerate the laboratory analysis and design of new materials.
+Also listed as: MAT SCI C286/NUC ENG C226

+MEC ENG C202 Computational Design of Multifunctional/Multiphysical Composite Materials 3 Units

+Terms offered: Spring 2012

+The course is self-contained and is designed in an interdisciplinary manner for graduate students in engineering, materials science, physics, and applied mathematics who are interested in methods to accelerate the laboratory analysis and design of new materials.
 Examples draw primarily from various mechanical, thermal, diffusive, and electromagnetic applications.

-Computational Design of Multifunctional/Multiphysical Composite Materials: Read More [+] Rules & Requirements Prerequisites: An undergraduate degree in the applied sciences or engineering Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Rules & Requirements

+Prerequisites: An undergraduate degree in the applied sciences or engineering

+Hours & Format

+Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week

+Additional Details

+Subject/Course Level: Mechanical Engineering/Graduate

+Grading: Letter grade.